ibm-cloud-docs/RegistryImages/ibmnode/index.md

 # Creating an image from this provided image {: #creating_image}

 You can use the **ibmnode** image as a parent for creating a child image that includes your own app code.
 Use the sample `Hello World` app container with **ibmnode** and the Express Node module to build an image on your computer.
-Add the image to your organization's private {{site.data.keyword.registrylong}} and create a container with it.
+Add the image to your organization's private {{site.data.keyword.registrylong_notm}} and create a container with it.
 Then, you can use the Dockerfile from the Hello World sample to create another image with your own app.
 {:shortdesc}

 Before you begin, consider the following steps.